timothy-spencer/gcp-appengine-template/README.md

 .NET Core / App Engine
 ======================
-This is an example app from the google cloud platform which keeps track of accesses of the app in a db.
+This is a simple app that creates a list of URLs for "blogs" in a database.
 This may change, but for now, you must use the netcoreapp2.1 framework for applications deployed into App Engine.

 To test locally, `cd dotnet-example && dotnet run`.